-For a public organization's GHG report to be relevant means that it contains the information that users-both internal and external to the organization need for their decision making.
-An important aspect of relevance is the selection of an appropriate inventory boundary, or the selection of what activities fall under a given agency's responsibility.
-Relevance may also be dictated by regulatory requirements stipulate the information to be included or reporting frequency.
+For a public organization's GHG report to be relevant means that it contains the information that users-both internal and external to the organization-need for their decision making.
+An important aspect of relevance is the selection of an appropriate inventory boundary that reflects the substance and nature of the organization's responsibilities and sphere of control, not merely its legal form.
+Relevance may also be dictated by regulatory requirements or international treaties, which may stipulate information to be included or reporting frequency.
 The choice of the inventory boundary is dependent on the characteristics of the organization, the intended purpose of information, and the needs of the users.
 When choosing the inventory boundary, a number of factors should be considered:

-- Organizational structures: Control (operational and financial), ownership, legal agreements, public-private partnerships, government owned-contractor operated, etc. - Operational boundaries: On-site and off-site activities, shared facilities, processes, services, and impacts - Operational context: Nature of activities, geographic locations, sector(s), purposes of information, and users of information.
+- Organizational structures: Control (operational and financial), ownership, legal agreements, joint ventures, public-private partnerships, government owned-contractor operated, etc. - Operational boundaries: On-site and off-site activities, shared facilities, processes, services, and impacts - Operational context: Nature of activities, geographic locations, sector(s), purposes of information, and users of information.

-More information on defining an appropriate inventory boundary is provided in Chapters 2 (Inventory Goals), 3 (Organizational Boundaries), and 4 (Operational Boundaries).
+More information on defining an appropriate inventory boundary is provided in Chapters 2, 3, and 4.